 Sheep:

-• Products: Raw Mutton, Wool (also possible without killing using shears)
+- Products: Raw mutton, wool (also available without killing, using shears)

 Chickens:

-Your first farm will likely also be your very first permanent home in Minecraft and provides a wonderful foundation from which to expand and explore the world.
-With a well-stocked field and livestock, you create a good basis for food procurement and some other resources needed later on.
-You can also build your farm with others.
+Your first farm will likely also be your very first permanent home in Minecraft, providing you with a wonderful foundation to expand from and explore the world.
+With a well-stocked field and livestock, you create a solid base for food supply and other necessary resources later on.
+Of course, you can also build your farm together with others.
 Imagine building your farm on your own server, where you set the rules and collaborate with friends.
-Rent your Minecraft server now and get the most out of your game!
+Rent your Minecraft server now and make the most of your game!

 More interesting articles